iliana-marquez/momentum/README.md

 ### Instructions:

-Use this credentials for testing
+Use these credentials for testing
 > email: test@mail.com <br>
 > password: test